Search

 Prerequisites

-Create a new Cluster
+Create a new cluster

-To create a cluster, navigate to your account settings and then to the "Clusters" tab.
-Press "Create new cluster" and select the existing cloud integration that you want to create the cluster in.
-Choose a region, an IP range, the Kubernetes version, and domain to use with this cluster.
-If you want, change the cluster name, or leave the autogenerated one.
+To create a cluster, navigate to Configuration and then to the Clusters tab.
+Press Create cluster and select the existing cloud integration that you want to create the cluster in.
+Choose a region, an IP range, the Kubernetes version, domain to use with this cluster, and a cluster name.

-This will spin up a new Kubernetes cluster in your cloud provider (for example, using EKS if you've integrated with AWS.)
-Note that this will create compute resources in your cloud provider account which you will be billed for.
+This will spin up a new Kubernetes cluster in your cloud provider (for example, using EKS if you've integrated with AWS).
+Note that this will create compute resources in your cloud provider account, which you will be billed for.

-Choosing an IP range / CIDR block
+Choosing an IP range or CIDR block

 Release environments run inside your cloud provider account, and these might need to connect to existing services and applications that run there.
 Conversely, you might need to fully isolate your Release environments from existing services.